Activist Investor – SEC Insider Trading Investigation

 Representation of an executive of a national retail brokerage firm in a joint U.S. Attorney and SEC action alleging fraud in connection with securities lending.

-Representation of a defendant charged with insider trading by the Securities Exchange Commission.
+Represented a defendant charged with insider trading by the Securities Exchange Commission.